PEN Appeal: Ahmet ??k and Nedim ?ener

 Fax: 00 90 312 419 3370

-On behalf of the 3,000 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our concern regarding the online threats against writers Ahmet Şık and Nedim Şener, as well as the new charges brought against Şık.
+On behalf of the 3,500 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our extreme alarm regarding the detention of writers Ahmet Şık and Nedim Şener.

 Thank you for your consideration of this urgent matter.